A hybridizable discontinuous Galerkin method for the indefinite time-harmonic Maxwell equations: Error estimates of the HDG methods

 As a consequence of the above theorem, we have the following well-posedness of the proposed HDG method. \begin{corollary} Under the conditions of \Cref{thm:L^2}, the HDG scheme \eqref{Bh_HDG} has a unique solution $\bm{\sigma}_h\in\bm{\Sigma}_h $. \end{corollary}

-In view of \Cref{reg} and \Cref{thm:L^2}, we can obtain the {following error estimates for the linear HDG method on convex domain. \begin{corollary} Suppose $\Omega$ is convex, $\ell=1$, and $\nabla\cdot\bm f=0$.
-Then there exists a constant $C_0>0$ independent of $k$ and $h$ such that if $ \mathcal M_k k^2h^{s^*}\le C_0$, the following error estimates hold.
+In view of \Cref{reg}, \eqref{uuh}, and \Cref{lemma53,lemma4.2}, we can obtain the following error estimates for the linear HDG method as it is applied on a convex domain. \begin{corollary} Suppose $\Omega$ is convex, $\ell=1$, and $\nabla\cdot\bm f=0$.
+Then there exists a constant $C_0>0$ independent of $k$ and $h$ such that if $ kh^s+\mathcal M_k k^2h^{s^*}\le C_0$, the following error estimates hold:

-\end{corollary} }
+\end{corollary}